 “The swing voters—I like to refer to them as the idiot voters because they don’t have set philosophical principles.
 You’re either a liberal or you’re a conservative if you have an IQ above a toaster.”

-Surveys show that most Americans identify themselves as conservatives — in numbers twice as high as those who identify themselves as liberals.
+Surveys show that most Americans identify themselves as conservatives — in numbers twice as high as those who identify themselves as liberals in some polls.
 So speaking or writing in bold colors is a proven winner — and an imperative — for conservative victory.
 But even liberals and independents will vote for conservatives who speak with conviction in true, blue, conservative tones, because this is what appeals to Americans.
 Life, to paraphrase the great Prime Minister Margaret Thatcher, is conservative.

-As Ronald Regan also said back in 1975:
+As Ronald Reagan also said back in 1975:

 “A political party cannot be all things to all people.
 It must represent certain fundamental beliefs which must not be compromised to political expediency, or simply to swell its numbers.”